-A Transiting Planet is a planet crossing between an observer and an astronomical body.
-Examples are Venus transiting across the Sun, any solar-system planet crossing in front of a star, or an Extra-Solar Planet crossing in front of its own star.
+A transiting planet is a planet crossing between an observer and an astronomical body.
+Examples are Venus transiting across the Sun, any solar-system planet crossing in front of a star, or an extra-solar planet crossing in front of its own star.

 EMR from the transiting planet can be studied through study of the spectrum through a cycle that occurs through each orbit, i.e., comparing when the dark side of the planet is toward Earth to when the light side is visible.
-It is also studied through the slight change in Magnitude and spectrum during the Secondary Eclipse, i.e., the planet passing behind the star.
+It is also studied through the slight change in magnitude and spectrum during the secondary eclipse, i.e., the planet passing behind the star.
 Current such observations deal with reductions in the range of .001% to .1%.